Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/deployment.md

 For this reason, it requires [RBAC][k8s-rbac] permissions to access resources stored in the Kubernetes object store.

-It needs read permissions (get,list,watch) on the following Kubernetes resources:
+It needs read permissions (get, list, watch) on the following Kubernetes resources:

 - Endpoints
 {% if_version gte:2.9.x inline: true%}